-The Company launched DANYELZA in February 2021, and recorded \$9.0 million in net product revenues for the three months ended June 30, 2021.
-The Company had no product revenues during the three months ended June 30, 2020 as we did not have an approved product at that time.
+The Company launched DANYELZA in February 2021, and recorded \$9.0 million in net product revenues for the three months ended September 30, 2021.
+Please refer to Note 3-Summary of Significant Accounting Policies Revenue Recognition - Product Revenue.

+The Company had no product revenues as we did not have an approved product and no license revenue as we did not enter into any out-licensing agreements during the three months ended September 30, 2020.